New jack swing: Golden age

+In 1990, "Hold On", produced by Denzil Foster and Thomas McElroy and co-written with members of En Vogue (the new Oakland, California girl group they co-founded), was released as the first single off the group's debut album, Born to Sing (1990).
+The song peaked at number 2 on the Billboard Hot 100, and number 1 on the Billboard Dance Club Play, 12-inch Singles Sales, and Hot Black Singles charts.
+"Hold On" was one of several tracks on their debut album and sophomore album Funky Divas (1992) to feature new jack swing.
+Both albums were certified triple platinum by the Recording Industry Association of America (RIAA).

-In 1990, Samuelle, a former member of the disco-infused dance-urban group Club Nouveau had a number 1 R&B hit with "So You Like What You See".
+Meanwhile, Samuelle, a former member of the disco-infused dance-urban group Club Nouveau had a number 1 R&B hit with "So You Like What You See".
 Troop also had a number 1 hit with a single from their second album, Attitude, entitled "Spread My Wings".
-"Feels Good" by the Oakland, California group Tony!
+"Feels Good" by the Oakland group Tony!
 Toni!
 Toné! reached number 1 on the R&B charts in 1990, and it also placed on the US top 100 (number 9) and on the dance charts (number 3).
 Today charted again in 1990 with "Why You Gettin' Funky on Me?", which reached number 2 on the R&B charts.
 "Let's Chill" by Guy garnered a number 3 spot on the US R&B charts.

 "Feels Like Another One" is a 1991 single co-written and recorded by singer Patti LaBelle off her album, Burnin.
 The new jack swing-styled track was the leading track for LaBelle's eleventh solo album and featured a rap from rapper Big Daddy Kane.
 The track became successful on the R&B chart as it ended up peaking at number three on the Hot R&B Singles chart.
 The video for the song was shot at the Apollo Theater and also featured Kane, who appeared at LaBelle's show wearing a tux.
 The song would help LaBelle's album go gold.
 Color Me Badd had a number 1 hit with "I Wanna Sex You Up".
 That same year, Christopher Williams released a single "I'm Dreamin'" from the New Jack City soundtrack, which became a number 1 single on Billboard′s Hot R&B/Hip-Hop chart.
 Boyz II Men's debut single "Motownphilly" was a number 1 R&B and top 5 U.S. pop hit.
 "I Like the Way (The Kissing Game)" by Hi-Five garnered the US number 1 and R&B number 1 spots.
 Jodeci's debut album Forever My Lady garnered three number 1 R&B Hits in the fall of 1991 ("Forever My Lady", "Stay", and "Come and Talk To Me").